 Note: The award will not fund University tuition, fees or student health insurance premiums.

-Additionally, applicants in Arts & Sciences may request relief from teaching obligations in one or both terms to facilitate dissertation research away from Charlottesville.
-In such cases, the award will provide $5K in fellowship funds per term to replace the wage portion of a student’s standard living support from the Graduate School so that the student will remain fully funded.
+Applicants in Arts & Sciences may request relief from teaching obligations in one or both terms to facilitate dissertation research away from Charlottesville.
+In such cases, the award will provide $6K in fellowship funds per term to replace the wage portion of a student’s standard living support.
 The duration of the relief (one or two terms) must be clearly justified by the scope and timeline of the research as outlined in proposal.
 Students who are scheduled to be on full fellowship (and not teach) during the semester(s) of proposed research should not request additional funds for teaching relief.
 Any requests for living support in excess of that provided through teaching relief and other fellowship funds must be clearly justified.